AI for Energy and Utilities

 Pipeline and grid anomaly detection

-Field service routing optimisation
+Field service routing optimization

 Renewable energy output forecasting